MDHetrick/Pewlett_Hackard_Analysis/README.md

 ### Replacement Summary by Position Category

 #### Manager
-- A query was run to determine the previous roles held by employees currently employed as manager.
+- A query was run to determine the previous roles held by employees currently employed as manager (Table 4).
   - All employees currently employed as manager held at least one role within the company prior to becoming manager.
   - Previous roles included the following: Senior Staff, Senior Engineer, Technique Leader, and Staff, with Senior Staff being the most common
   - With this information, there are many potential options for future managers.

-**Count of All Roles Held by Current Managers**
+**Table 4: Count of All Roles Held by Current Managers**

 ![IMAGE](https://github.com/MDHetrick/Pewlett_Hackard_Analysis/blob/main/Count_prev_mgr_roles.png)